chaun14/BTG-A-Factory-Lore-video/A_Factory_Montage_Segments.md

 > **Navigation:** Each video includes multiple timestamped segments (PRIMARY/SECONDARY/TERTIARY) with direct YouTube links that jump to the exact moment.
 Total compilation runtime: ~4 minutes covering 18 videos.

+## ⚠️ These timestamps are just rough highlights pulled from auto-generated subtitles.
+They're meant to give you a starting point, not a full picture, so don’t skip the full segment!
+There’s definitely some great (and funny) stuff that didn’t get picked up here.

 ---

 ### 🏗️ **2021-07-06: Foundation - The Grand A Factory Tour**